nikldev0/plantcode/content/frontend/understanding-the-typescript-compiler/index.md

 // file in your root folder
 {{< / highlight >}}

-[tsconfigdemystified](https://generator.tsconfigdemystified.com/) is an excellent resource interactively outlines what you're missing different values for your tsconfig.json file do.
+When you run the command, TypeScript will provide a template listing all possible configuration types within the tsconfig.json file.
+For full reference you can [examine the docs](https://www.typescriptlang.org/tsconfig).
+Another helpful resource is [tsconfigdemystified](https://generator.tsconfigdemystified.com/), which interactively outlines what you're missing different values for your tsconfig.json file do.

 ## Configure your linter